mzhang28/blog/content/posts/2023-04-20-developing-without-flake.md

      flake.nix
 ```

-Remember, since you moved the `.envrc` file, you will need to run `direnv allow`
+> Remember, since you moved the `.envrc` file, you will need to run `direnv
-again.
-Depending on how you moved it, you might also need to change the path you
+> allow` again.
+Depending on how you moved it, you might also need to change the
-wrote in the `use flake` command.
-But with this setup, the `project` directory
+> path you wrote in the `use flake` command.

-can contain a clean clone of upstream and your flake files will create the
+With this setup, the `project` directory can contain a clean clone of upstream
-appropriate environment.
+and your flake files will create the appropriate environment.

 This _does_ create an extra layer of directory nesting, but except for copying
 longer paths, it really doesn't hurt my workflow.
 I use [autojump], which